Mississippi (film): Plot

-Commodore Jackson (W. C. Fields) is the captain of a Mississippi showboat in the late nineteenth century.
-Tom Grayson (Bing Crosby) is engaged to be married and has been disgraced for refusing to fight a duel with Major Patterson (John Miljan).
+Commodore Jackson is the captain of a Mississippi showboat in the late nineteenth century.
+Tom Grayson is engaged to be married and has been disgraced for refusing to fight a duel with Major Patterson.

 Accused of being a coward, Grayson joins Jackson's showboat.
 Over the duration of the film, the behavior of the meek and mild Tom Grayson alters as a consequence of the constant representation of him, by Commodore Jackson, as "The Notorious Colonel Steele", "the Singing Killer", and the constant attribution, by Jackson, of duelling victories by Grayson to unrelated corpses freshly dragged from the river beside the showboat as "yet another victim of the notorious Colonel Steele, the Singing Killer".

 The film provides sufficient opportunities for Crosby to sing the Rodgers and Hart songs, including the centerpiece number, "Soon", while Fields gets to tell some outlandish stories.
 Crosby and Fields worked well together and there is one memorable scene in which Fields tries to tell Crosby how to act tougher.
 In the film, Crosby performs a number of sight gags involving a chair and a bowie knife.
 Another highlight is Fields' story about his exploits among one notorious Indian tribe.